netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 ---
 layout:     post
 title:      Styling EmberJS with Bootstrap
-date:       2015-07-14 12:00:00
+date:       2015-07-16 12:00:00
 summary:    Let's start a simple EmberJS app
 categories: Bootstrap EmberJS EmberCLI
 ---

-Every time I work with EmberJS and start putting together the base structure of the application, I always start looking for guides and tutorials to add a basic styling for it.
+Every time I work with **EmberJS** and start putting together the base structure of the application, I always start looking for guides and tutorials to add a basic styling for it.

 I decided to start with Twitter Bootstrap, the most common styling framework out there; however there are many ways to achieve this, and I don't want to write a book about this, so let's follow three different routes to achieve this.

 ## Setup the base application

 Let's create a simple **EmberJS** application with three routes: index, about and contact.
-It will not connect to any REST service, it will only showcase some of Bootstrap's features.
+It will not connect to any REST service, the idea is to showcase some of Bootstrap's features.

-First we need to get *ember-cli*, as this is the official recommendation by the **EmberJS** team to start an application.
+First we need to get *ember-cli*, as this is the recommendation by the **EmberJS** team to start an application.

 {% highlight bash %}